wader/inkmake/README.md

 ### Requirements

-Currently inkmake should work on Mac OS X, Linux and BSD variants.
+Currently inkmake should work on Mac OS X, Linux, BSD variants and with some effort even on Windows.

-On Mac OS X you only need to install Inkscape. inkmake is written in Ruby and should work with the default Ruby version included in Mac OS X.
+On Mac OS X you only need to install Inkscape. inkmake is written in Ruby and should work with the default Ruby version included in Mac OS X. ImageMagick is not needed.

-On Linux and BSD variants you need to install Inkscape and Imagemagick and make sure they are in the shell `PATH`.
+On Linux and BSD variants you need to install Inkscape and ImageMagick and make sure they are in the shell `PATH`.

+On Windows you need to install [Ruby](http://rubyinstaller.org), Inkscape and ImageMagick.
+You probably also want to rename `inkmake` to `inkmake.rb` and associate `.rb` with Ruby.

+As Administrator run this in a `cmd` prompt, Ruby install path may be different.

+    $ assoc .rb=RubyScript
+    $ ftype RubyScript="c:\Ruby139\bin\ruby.exe" "%1" %*

 ### Install